drchristlex/tiktok-research-tools/README.md

 # TikTok Research Tools

-**A simple but powerful tool for collecting TikTok data for academic research — no coding required.**
+**A simple but powerful tool for collecting TikTok data for academic research, no coding required.**

 This tool provides a browser-based interface for the [TikTok Research API](https://developers.tiktok.com/products/research-api/), making it straightforward to build systematic datasets from TikTok without needing to write any code.
 It was developed as part of the **Influencer Stories** project at the University of Birmingham by **Dr Alex Christiansen**.